-Based on this information, it is recommended that all three of the dredging daily revenues be increased by 50%, resulting in daily revenues of:
+Based on this information dredging daily revenues were increased by 50% resulting in:

-\$190,000 per day for 30" Cutter Head Dredge;

-\$134,500 per day for 6,500 CY Hopper Dredge;

-\$79,000 per day for 3,500 CY Hopper Dredge.
+\$190,000 per day for 30" Cutter Head Dredge;\$134,500 per day for 6,500 CY Hopper Dredge;\$79,000 per day for 3,500 CY Hopper Dredge.

 The cost of mobilization and demobilization is also increased from \$1.0 million to \$2.5 million based on the recent estimates provided by CENAN for the Fire Island Interim Project.
 The discount rate was updated to 3.75%, consistent with 2013 price levels.
 The BCP costs were escalated from Aug 2013 price levels to Jan 2015 based on the Civil Works Construction Cost Index System (CWCCIS).
-No changes have been made to washout losses, production rates, etc. Only the daily revenue, Mob/Demob costs, and discount rate were updated.
+No changes were made to washout losses, production rates, etc. Only the daily revenue, Mob/Demob costs, and discount rate were updated.